Updating your Liquid templates for Scripts

 - the total savings the customer received on their cart.

-Again, to add this information you'll use the following Liquid object attributes:
+Again, to add this information, use the following Liquid object attributes:

 cart.total_discountreturns the amount of discount applied to items in the cart